Skip to content

 2. This command restarts the server.
 The server should now be accessible.

-If this does not work either, you can still try it manually:
+If that doesn't work either, you can try it manually again:

 sudo apt-get update